bhareeshg/gda3bd/README.md

 # Introduction

 This c program can be used to evolve mildly-hierarchical three body systems under secular approximation.
 It can evolve a three body system in which a central object of mass (m=1) is being orbited by a test particle(mass=0) and a perturber of mass m2.
 While the orbit of the perturber is constant, orbital elements of the test particle are evolved using a double averaged hamiltonian.
+Please see Bhaskar et al. in prep for more details about the integration methods.

 # Compile